 Obtaining A Building Permit & Scheduling Inspections

 We use a software program from Community Core for all permitting, plan review and inspection scheduling services for Mountain Village and Telluride.
 Please visit the Community Core website to quickly register your business, apply and pay for permits, and schedule inspections.
-You may also use ContractorConnect service wherever you have an Internet connection including on your smartphone and mobile device to conduct business with the Building Department.

 If you are unsure about our permit requirements, please review the Building Division Plan Submittal, Residential Permit Requirements and Commercial Permit Requirements documents.
 Do I need a permit for this project?
 For information on inspections, download the Inspection Information document.